danielcbit/apcctrl/doc/manual/manual.rst

     *Default:* ``wall`` a message

 **changeme**
-    When apcupsd detects that the mains are on, but the battery is not functioning correctly, this event is generated.
+    When apcctrl detects that the mains are on, but the battery is not functioning correctly, this event is generated.
 It is repeated every x hours.